gitter-badger/libdploy/README.md

 });
 ```

 That's it !
-You have your infrastructure.
+You have your infrastructure ready for Ansible processes.

 Made with ♥ by [Raphael Medaer](mailto:raphael.medaer@straightforward.me)